How Does A Text Preprocessing Pipeline Affect Ontology Matching?: Introduction

 The paper is organised as follows.
-Sections~\ref{sec: preliminaries} and~\ref{sec: related work} review the preliminaries and related work of OM and the text preprocessing pipeline.
+Section~\ref{sec: background and related work} reviews the background of OM and the use of text preprocessing and LLMs in OM.
 Section~\ref{sec: analysis} analyses the text preprocessing pipeline used in OM.
 Section~\ref{sec: repair} proposes text preprocessing pipeline repair approaches and experimentally validates their performance.
 Section~\ref{sec: limitations} discusses the limitations of this work.
 Section~\ref{sec: conclusion} concludes the paper.